moleculerjs/site/source/docs/runner.md

 ---
 _Added in: v0.8.0_

 There is a project runner helper script in the Moleculer project.
 You can use it if you want to create small repos for services.
-In this case you needn't to create a ServiceBroker with options.
+In this case you don't need to create a ServiceBroker with options.
 Just create a `moleculer.config.js` or `moleculer.config.json` file in the root of repo fill it with your options and call the `moleculer-runner` within the NPM scripts.
 As an other solution you can put it to the environment variables instead of putting options to file.

 {% note info Production-ready %}